AhsanSN/Compendium-for-Games/README.md

 3) Don't seperate any file, including the software's exe, with the software folder.
 4) If you want to place the software's exe on your desktop, place a shortcut of the software's exe.

-## Contributions

-We are always open to contributions.
-If you want to become a Collaborator, send a pull request containing 10+ lines of scripting code.

 ## Screenshots

 <table>